DPIPWE/list-spatial-web-service-examples/MapInfo/README.md

-This folder contains documentation and examples for use of LIST Web Services with MapInfo
+This folder contains documentation and examples for use of LIST Web Services with MapInfo.
+In particular, it contains MapInfo "Table" (.TAB) files that use the LIST REST tile web services for basemaps that are not directly supported by MapInfo.
+To view the data correctly, it is recommended to load an existing dataset first (that is within the extent of Tasmania) before loading any of these tile services.